datea/datea-api/README.md

 Datea needs the following services: django, postgres 2.x with postgis, memcached, rabbitmq, apache solr 4.x.
 On a production environment, Datea will run with gunicorn and a server like nginx.

-On a Debian/Ubuntu machine it means something like: apt-get install postgresql-server postgresql-client postgis memcached rabbitmq python-pip rabbitmq
+On a Debian/Ubuntu machine it means something like: apt-get install postgresql-server postgresql-client postgis memcached rabbitmq python-pip

 2. clone this repo:
   git clone https://github.com/datea/datea-api.git